-Martin Gomez is an associate in Goodwin’s Technology Companies group specializing in intellectual property matters.
+Martin Gomez is a partner in Goodwin’s Technology Companies group specializing in intellectual property matters.
 Mr. Gomez focuses his practice on advising technology and life sciences companies of all sizes (including startups), and their investors, in corporate and especially intellectual property matters throughout the business life cycle, including new company formation, IP protection, fundraising, strategic transactions and exits.

 Mr. Gomez is also a registered patent attorney.
 His practice includes intellectual property rights counseling, procurement, and enforcement, with significant experience in strategic patent portfolio development, transactional IP diligence, IP licensing, and patent and trade secret litigation.
 Mr. Gomez also has special expertise with design patents, both in obtaining design patent protection for clients and in evaluating design patent portfolios in the transactional and litigation contexts.

 Mr. Gomez has a technical background in mechanical and biomedical engineering and has particular technical expertise in the areas of medical devices, laboratory testing / diagnostic equipment, and healthcare IT.
 He also regularly advises clients in other technology areas, including robotics, clean energy, consumer products, and computer-implemented / software-based technologies.